oliversabler/md2html/README.md

 anything that can be improved, feel free to contribute or create an issue.

 ## Installation
-To install, run `cargo build --release` and then execute `./md2html` from the */target/release/* folder.
+To install, run `cargo build --release` and then execute `./md2html` from the `/target/release/` folder.

 If you prefer, you can bind the path to an alias to run it from other folders.

 ## Dependencies
-To format the generated HTML we use (html-tidy)[https://www.html-tidy.org/].
+To format the generated HTML we use [html-tidy](https://www.html-tidy.org/).
 This is executed automatically right before writing the HTML to disk.

 Note!
-This has only been tested using the brew formulae of (tidy-html5)[https://formulae.brew.sh/formula/tidy-html5]
+This has only been tested using the brew formulae of [tidy-html5](https://formulae.brew.sh/formula/tidy-html5)

 ## How to use
-To use, run `md2html /path/to/file.md "Title put in <title> tag"`.
+To use, run `md2html /path/to/file.md "Title for the <title> tag"`.
 Both arguments are required at this point.